Planning on relocating to the Netherlands? Make your move easier with our ultimate checklist for moving to the Netherlands.

 Move your vehicle

 How do you plan to get around in the Netherlands?
 If you’re thinking about taking your car with you, you’ll need to read up on local motoring laws before you move.
 You should also consider whether you’ll actually want to use your car once you’ve moved.
 In Amsterdam, for example, car parking is expensive and inaccessible.
 In addition, with good cycling and public transport links across the country, you may prefer to use other options.
-However, if you do you plan to move your vehicle, read our guide on taking your vehicle to the Netherlands.
+However, if you do you plan to use a car anyway, read our guide on driving in the Netherlands.

 Take care of your pet